airpair/git-powered-collaborative-blogging/post.md

 ### 1.1 TLDR; annoucement

 Today I'm excited to annouce one of the more innovative projects I've been involed with.
 Pretty much anything part Git, or Octocat related is going to be cool.
 If you've already enjoyed AirPair posts, it gives me great pleasure knowing that our community content is about to get way more awesome.
 From today, you are invited to join our ***Social Authoring*** experiment as an author wanting to publish your own posts or reader interested in contributing to posts by others.
-Using our new *GitHub Powered Publishing Workflow*, authors and readers can work together wikipedia-style to produce better technical writing than every before using **Forks and Pull Requests**.
+Using our new *GitHub Powered Publishing Workflow*, authors and readers can work together using **Forks and Pull Requests** to produce better technical writing than every before.

 ![Collaborate on post using Git](/static/img/pages/posts/post-authoring-flow.png)

-I'll intertwine many other cool opportunties that make our new authoring setup significant, while covering why we built it and how we put the the publishing flow together.
+I'll intertwine many cool opportunties that make our new authoring setup significant, while covering why we integratd GitHub into our posts section and how we put the the workflow together.
 But before deep diving into details, here's a screenshot and some use cases to get you thinking:

 > ![Fork a post on AirPair](/static/img/pages/posts/fork-post-dymo.png)